umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/assignments/fetching-and-web-apis.md

 This function should take in a query string and return a `Promise` that fulfils with an array of university names.
 If the `ok` property of the returned [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object is false, it should reject with an `Error` with the `statusText` property of [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) as its error message.

 Use the following API, <https://220.maxkuechen.com/universities/search?name=name+query+goes+here>, retrieve your result.
-It has a `"name"` parameter to search for universities with a similar name. **If there are no results (the returned JSON is an empty array), resolve to an empty array.**
+It has a `name` parameter to search for universities with a similar name. **If there are no results (the returned JSON is an empty array), resolve to an empty array.**

 #### `universityNameLengthOrderAscending`